dabit3/appsync-graphql-cities/README.md

 # React Native and AppSync - Demo Travel App

-This app demonstrates how to integrate React Native with AppSync using GraphQL and real time subscriptions.
+This app demonstrates how to integrate React Native & GraphQL using AppSync with optimistic UI and real time subscriptions.

 ![React Native AppSync](https://i.imgur.com/X3zmWGS.jpg)